Why Spinal Cord Injuries Are Serious

 Paralysis can affect any area of the body—it can be localized or generalized, partial or complete, and temporary or permanent.
 Localized paralysis affects only one part of your body, such as your face or hand.
 Different types of localized paralysis are often described by the number of limbs affected.
 For instance, cervical spine injuries (C1-C8) affect the spinal cord's upper portion and leave victims with lost function in the arms and legs.

-Thoracic spinal cord injuries (T1-T12) are the most common spinal injuries and affect the middle portion of the spine.
-This causes paralysis in the legs.
+Thoracic spinal cord injuries (T1-T12) are the most common and affect the middle portion of the spine.
+They cause paralysis in the legs.
 Injuries below the thoracic spine are called lumbar spine injuries (L1-L5) and cause loss of motor function in the legs, leaving the upper limbs functional.

 The following is a breakdown of how the location of the injury will impact the body: